Why Is the HK Public Hospital System on the Brink of Collapse?

 The government should consider establishing a third medical school, which would increase the number of medical students by around 60 each year.
 However, this alone would by no means be able to keep up with the population growth.

-Increasing the supply of hospital beds
+Increasing the Supply of Hospital Beds

-The government has revealed another 10-year plan on public hospital development in the latest Policy Address, which claims to be able to provide 9,000 new hospital beds and can meet growing public demand up to 2036.
+The government has revealed another 10-year plan on public hospital development in the 2019 Policy Address, which claims to be able to provide 9,000 new hospital beds and can meet growing public demand up to 2036.

 It has been suggested that the healthcare vouchers scheme should be expanded to ease the burden on overloaded government hospitals.
 The purpose of the plan is to subsidize eligible locals over the age of 65 with an HKD 2,000 voucher annually to pay for private healthcare services.
 However, it has encouraged people to use both public and private sector doctors, instead of shifting the burden from public hospitals.
 The government could redesign the policy so that it can better target chronic disease management and prevention by, for instance, gearing the scheme specifically towards check-ups or screening for common chronic diseases, such as hypertension and high cholesterol.

 There is no denying that elderly patients tend to require medical treatment more frequently, since they are more likely to suffer from more severe diseases, such as heart attack and chronic illnesses.
-As the “Strategic Service Framework for Elderly Patients” published by the HA has indicated, in 2010, the relative risk of an elderly person (aged 65 years or above) being hospitalized is about four times that of a non-elderly person.
+As the “Strategic Service Framework for Elderly Patients” published by the HA has indicated, the relative risk of an elderly person (aged 65 years or above) being hospitalized is about four times that of a younger person.

 Researchers advocate that the government should boost manpower and training to ensure a spectrum of primary care providers, so as to focus on prevention, as well as the promotion of a healthy lifestyle, instead of curative services.

-In 2017, the HA has raised emergency charges from HKD 100 to HKD $180 at Hong Kong’s public hospitals to curb the number of non-urgent patients using the emergency service, and cut queues and waiting times for urgent cases.
+In 2017, the HA raised emergency charges from HKD 100 to HKD $180 at Hong Kong’s public hospitals to curb the number of non-urgent patients using the emergency service, and cut queues and waiting times for urgent cases.
 However, figures show that despite a dip in the total number of patients, the number of urgent cases rose by 11,000 to 813,000 in 2017.
 The growing trend was even more apparent after the authority started waiving fees for old-age living allowance recipients over 75 in July 2017.

 A number of localist groups have held protests asserting cutting down on the one-way permit scheme, under which 150 people a day can move to Hong Kong from the mainland, totaling more than 50,000 per year.
 They demand numbers allowed in through the scheme to be reviewed since they are attributable to overcrowding at public hospitals, with many frontline doctors agreeing that a majority of their daily patients are from the mainland.